satabios/sconce/README.rst

 Humans tend to solve problems from their lens of perspective, and thus, we comprehend the universe through mathematical models.
 One such postulation is the concept of gradient descent or other optimization techniques we use to train our models.
 However, the brain does not use gradient descent to learn.
 How the brain learns and can solve complex problems is still a mystery.

-Until we hit the holy grail, we must make wise methods to achieve efficiency.
+Until we hit the holy grail, we must make wise methods to achieve efficiency. **The logical solution is to minimize the usage of CPM (Computation, Power, Memory) and thus achieve high throughputs and latency gains.**

 Hence, this package aims to bridge this gap by compressing a model end-to-end and making it hardware-friendly with Minimal Human Intervention.